pageboard/pagecut/README.md

 * Elements
   Blocks are instances of elements.
   An element comes in two parts:
-  - its definition (name, group, specs, and json schema)
+  - its definition (name, group, contents, and json schema properties)
   - its edit and view methods, with signatures (document, block).

 * Modules